 Note: Port profiles provide a more flexible way to configure wired ports on 2- and 4-port APs.
-If the Clients wired directly to Meraki APs setting is set to a particular SSID and an AP has a port profile configured and assigned, settings in the port profile will override the Clients wired directly to Meraki APs setting.
+If the Clients wired directly to Meraki access points setting is set to a particular SSID and an AP has a port profile configured and assigned, settings in the port profile will override the Clients wired directly to Meraki access points setting.

 - Disable wired clients